TomPace101/nanopore_diffusion/notes.md

 - steady-state PNP?
 - time-domain PNP w/o reactions?
 - time-domain PNP with reactions

+_FEATURE_ 2D mesh generation

+Also note that body-centered.yaml says to use body-centered.geo.jinja2, but really that already only works for body-cen2.yaml, because it has a Z5.

+Eventually, we will need a test problem for this.
+(Should probably use Fickian solver.)

+And then we'll need a new gmsh .geo template file for parameter generation.
+Currently, mesh.yaml.jinja2 is specific to the nanopore geometry.

 _ISSUE_ have initial potential consistent with other initial conditions, including boundary conditions.
 Tried solving Poisson by itself first, but couldn't get results into the mixed function space.